Homemade Corned Beef Brine

 - Whole cardamom pods – The complex flavors of the cardamom pods and seeds are menthol with hints of pine, fruit, and a touch of bitterness.

-- Large bay leaves – Bay leaves do not have as much flavor as everything else, but they do add a background of eucalyptus or grassiness.
+- Large bay leaves – Bay leaves do not have as much flavor as everything else, but they add a background of eucalyptus or grassiness.

-- Stick cinnamon – Adding a stick of cinnamon to the water mix will allow all of the other flavors to enjoy its sweet and citrusy smoky taste.Â
+- Stick cinnamon – Adding a stick of cinnamon to the water mix will allow all of the other flavors to enjoy its sweet, citrusy, smoky taste.

 For the brine:

-- Water – Clean cool water.
+- Water – Clean, cool water.

 - Pickling spices – From the recipe above.